HGGM-LIM/SWiM/README.md

 'DepthThreshold' -> Distance at which the first isoline will be placed 'MaxWidth' -> Maximum width distance allowed to avoid spurious connections
 ```
+## External Dependencies

+The repository needs some external dependencies in the MATLAB path to work properly.
+First of all, you need to clone https://github.com/yasseraleman/Surface_Tools

+Then, you need to clone and compile the mex files in https://github.com/alecjacobson/gptoolbox